-If you have a DCPS-supported printer that you want to use with LPD, you must define the DCPS\$queue-name_PRODUCT_NAME logical name to be the PostScript product name of the printer as shown in Table 3-4.
+If you have a DCPS-supported printer that you want to use with a DCPS LPD queue, you must define the DCPS\$queue-name_PRODUCT_NAME logical name.
+The value of the logical name is the PostScript product name of the printer as shown in Table 3-4.
 You must specify the product name exactly, including spacing.
 However, capitalization and trailing spaces are ignored.